 AES has offered the IB Diploma program since 1982, and these offerings continue to evolve, continuing to provide students with a wide array of IB courses for a school our size.
+Open to rising Grade 11 students, IDI is a new program that empowers students to design personalized pathways to graduation based on individual passions and long-term goals.
 AES also offers some AP courses and an extensive range of school-based courses, ensuring every student an appropriately challenging pathway to earning a US high school diploma.

 Please read this catalog carefully for all of the background information it provides.
 Subsequent to that are the all-important conversations involving students, parents, teachers, counselors, the IB/AP Coordinator, and the administration.
 Be proactive about participating in the discussions regarding course requests.
 Think about your plans and goals, because the courses you request will contribute significantly to building your future.